scaleapi/llm-engine/docs/getting_started.md

 ### Retrieving your API Key

-To retreive your API key, head to [Scale Spellbook](https://spellbook.scale.com) where you will get a Scale API key on the [settings](https://spellbook.scale.com/settings) page.
+To retrieve your API key, head to [Scale Spellbook](https://spellbook.scale.com) where you will get a Scale API key on the [settings](https://spellbook.scale.com/settings) page.

 !!! note "Different API Keys for different Scale Products"